Can Your Local Business Succeed Without SEO in 2022?

-Often overlooked by local businesses, citations are extremely helpful to increasing the visibility of your business.
+Often overlooked by local businesses, citations are extremely helpful to increase the visibility of your business.
 A citation is when your business info is listed or mentioned on another website.
-Yelp, YellowPages, Yahoo, MapQuest and Foursquare are just a few to get you started.
+Yelp, YellowPages, Yahoo, MapQuest, and Foursquare are just a few to get you started.
 Generally, the more websites that you can list your business on, the better.
 Some of the websites require you to pay to get listed, but I recommend biting the bullet and paying to list it.

-The picture that I hope I have painted for you is that is that as a local business, you might be able get by without SEO.
+The picture that I hope I have painted for you is that as a local business, you might be able to get by without SEO.
 For a local business without SEO, the road to acquiring customers is a long and tough one, but it can be done.
 But why wouldn’t you want to be able to scale your business and be able to acquire customers more easily?
 Isn’t that what business is all about?

 Author Bio: Spencer Teuscher is Operations Manager at Morningdove Marketing, which does SEO and marketing in the Boise area.
 When he’s not on his computer, he’s geeking out at tech conferences and watching re-runs of “Lost”